ethras/flow-maestro/commands/onboarding.md

 - `/work`: Execute tasks, capture notes, and mark progress.
 - `/qa`: Summarize verification in `qa.md` before applying spec deltas.

 Track progress with `flowm changes show <change-id>` and create additional deltas as needed.
+Use `flowm specs status --project <slug>` anytime to list changes that already contain delta specs—ideal when deciding what the agent should merge next.

 ### Research & Quality Helpers